ramos-ph/architectured-node-js-example/README.md

 The server will be started at `http://localhost:3000`.

 Together with the project there is a Bruno collection that you can use to make requests.

+If you want to monitor the queues, refer to http://localhost:3000/admin/queues.